 When markets are not concerned about fading purchasing power, the major currencies tend to gain against gold.
 That can happen due to:

 - Low inflation expectations, as we saw starting in late 2011.
 Concerns about the global economy kept inflation fears low, and so gold began a multi-month downtrend.

 - Panic periods when markets fear a financial crisis, and liquidity becomes the top priority.
 We saw gold sell-off during times of peak anxiety about the US or EU.
 During these periods, investors tend to sell gold to raise cash.

-There are two routes to investing in gold assets online: speculating on their prices using CFDs or buying them in the hope they increase in value.
+There are two routes to investing in gold assets online in uae: speculating on their prices or buying them in the hope they increase in value.

-Before you can start, you would need to open an investing account with a broker like CAPEX.com.
+Before you can start, you would need to open an investing account.

 Here is how to invest in gold assets with an international, highly regulated broker like CAPEX.com:

 - Choose which type of account you want to use.
 Your first concern should be your risk appetite and time horizon.
 If you want to buy and hold gold stocks and funds, open an investing account.
 If you want to speculate on price movements (including falling prices) with zero commission and leverage, open a trading account.

 - Create an account.
 Regardless of your chosen account, you need to register and complete the KYC process to verify your identity.

 - Fund your account with fiat money.
 Before buying and trading any gold markets, you need to fund your exchange account with U.S. dollars, Euros, or other currencies.